In the previous lesson, you created an Android project that displays "Hello World." You can now run the app on a real device or an emulator.

-- Plug in your device to your development machine with a USB cable.
+- Connect your device to your development machine with a USB cable.
 If you're developing on Windows, you might need to install the appropriate USB driver for your device.
 For help installing drivers, see the OEM USB Drivers document.

-- Enable USB debugging on your device.
-On Android 4.0 and newer, go to
+- Enable USB debugging on your device by going to

 Settings > Developer options.